Archive for the ‘grassroots’ category

 By: Alanna Shaikh

 Here’s the thing about leprosy.
 It’s totally, completely, absolutely treatable; World Health Organization (WHO) provides free drugs to make treatment even easier.
 Leprosy progresses slowly – like 20 years slowly and it is not infectious.
 So what the heck?
 Why can’t we just eliminate leprosy already?
 Why do people still get this disease?
-Why does it go untreated long enough that we still see pictures like this?
+Why does it go untreated long enough that we still see ?

 WHO pronounced the elimination of leprosy as no longer a public health threat, in 2000.
 That means that the disease has a prevalence of less than one case per 10,000 people[1], largely because multi-drug therapy for leprosy is really effective.
 (And, as I previously mentioned, free as the result of donations from Novartis and the Novartis Foundation for Sustainable Development.)